each/draft-aname/draft-ietf-dnsop-aname.md

 # Alternative setups {#alternatives}

-If you are a large scale DNS provider, ANAME may introduce some scalability concerns.
+If you are a large scale DNS provider, ANAME may introduce some operational concerns.

+## Reducing query volume

+When doing ANAME target lookups, an authoritative server might want to use longer TTLs to reduce query volume, for ANAME values that do not change frequently.
+This is the same concern a recursive resolver may be exposed to when receiving answers with short TTLs.
+An authoritative server doing ANAME target lookups therefor could use the same mitigation as a recursive nameserver, that is set a configured minimum TTL usage.
+This may however contribute to TTL stretching as described in (#ttl) so the configured minimum should not be too low.

+## Zone transfer scalability

 A frequently changing ANAME target, or a ANAME target that changes its address and is used for many zones, can lead to an increased number of zone transfers.
 Such DNS architectures may want to consider a zone transfer mechanism outside the DNS.

 Another way to deal with zone transfer scalability is to move the ANAME processing ((#subst)) inside the name server daemon.
 This is